-As we've seen for Switching Kalman Filters, message passing routines fail when the messages are not representable in a compact form.
+The messages in schemes such as belief propagation are not always representable in a compact form.
+The Switching Linear Dynamical System, chapter(25) is such an instance, in which the messages require an exponential amount of storage.
 This limits BP to cases such as discrete networks, or more generally exponential family messages.
 Expectation Propagation extends the applicability of BP to cases in which the messages are not in the exponential family by projecting the messages back to the exponential family at each stage.
-This projection is obtained by using a Kullback-Leibler measure [193, 243, 195].
+This projection is obtained by using a Kullback-Leibler measure [194, 243, 196].